The Art of Color Blocking in Interior Design: A Beginner's Guide

 - Ottomans

-- Walls: Paint two walls in one color and two in another for a dramatic look.
+- Walls: Paint opposing walls in two different hues for bold contrast.

-- Rugs: Place colored rugs on each side of the bed to define each space.
+- Rugs: Place colorful rugs on each side of the bed for balance.

 Color Blocking Tips and Tricks

 Choose a color theme.
-Pick 2-3 colors in the same color family that you want to use in your space.
-For example, you might choose various shades of blue and green for a coastal theme or reds and oranges for a warm space.
+Pick two or three colors from the same family to build your palette.
+For example, go with shades of blue and green for a coastal vibe, or reds and oranges for a warmer atmosphere.

-Start with the largest surfaces.
-Paint your walls, floors, furniture or decor in solid blocks of color.
-These large areas will anchor the space and provide a dramatic impact.
+Start with large surfaces.
+Use walls, floors, or large pieces of furniture to establish bold blocks of color.
+These anchor the room and make the biggest impact.

 Vary intensities.
-For depth and dimension, use shades and tints of the same colors.
-A bold navy wall color paired with a lighter blue rug and pale blue throw pillows is an example.
-Or go from light to dark, with pale green walls and deep forest green velvet chairs.
+Combine different tints and shades of the same color for depth.
+A navy wall with a lighter blue rug and pale blue pillows adds dimension.
+Or pair pale green walls with deep forest green chairs for contrast.

 Common Mistakes to Avoid With Color Blocking